Hairstylist Cleve McMillan weighs in on your burning questions about the mysterious adventure that is getting a haircut.

 I’ve had the same haircut for as long as I can remember, but I’m not totally sure if it suits my face.
 How can I find out?

-If you search Google for haircuts according to face shape, you’ll find a bunch of charts telling you which hairstyle is right for you.
+If you search Google for haircuts according to face shape, you’ll find a bunch of charts telling you which hairstyle is right for you [and, hey, we have a handy guide just for you!].
 The problem is that I (and most barbers) don’t follow those charts: A good barber will organically cut your hair according to your face.
 Because of this, it’s better to have that conversation with your barber rather than try to find a hard and fast rule that tells you which hairstyle you should wear.
 Simply ask, “If you had free range to do whatever you want with my hair, what would it be?
 Is my desire to keep wearing the haircut I’ve always worn getting in the way of what would look better on me?”
 A good barber will be honest with you.